asdf1011/bdec/doc/source/overview.rst

 Some binary formats include jpg pictures, mp3 audio files, or pdf documents.

-The bdec library allows machine readable `specifications`_ to be written for existing binary formats, allowing high quality decoders to be automatically generated.
+The bdec library allows machine readable :ref:`specifications <format>` to be written for existing binary formats, allowing high quality decoders to be automatically generated.

-.. _specifications: `bdec specifications`_

 Why specifications are needed